-If you lose power steering assist because the engine stops or the system is not functioning, you can steer but it will take much more effort.
+If power steering assist is lost because the engine stops or the system is not functioning, the vehicle can be steered but it will take more effort.

-Magnetic Speed Variable Assist Steering
+Magnetic Speed Variable Assist Steering System

-Your vehicle has a steering system that continuously adjusts the effort you feel when steering at all vehicle speeds.
+This system continuously adjusts the effort felt when steering at all vehicle speeds.
 It provides ease when parking, yet a firm, solid feel at highway speeds.